915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 String literals can span multiple lines.
 One way is using triple\-quotes:
 `"""..."""` or `'''...'''`.
-End of lines are automatically included in the string, but itâs possible to prevent this by adding a `\` at the end of the line.
+End of lines are automatically included in the string, but it’s possible to prevent this by adding a `\` at the end of the line.
 The following example: